First, congratulations, you are a perceptive parent and trying to find solutions to help your teenager be mentally healthier.

 Depression: A teens guide to thrive and survive/book

-In Addition: please be advised you should always check with a doctor before making any health changes.
+Also: please be advised you should always check with a doctor before making any health changes.
 I am not a doctor and am only sharing my experiences and personal research I’ve done.